onrunning/jira-pr-action/README.md

 jobs:
   title-and-description:
-    if: github.actor != 'dependabot[bot]' # this is needed if you use Dependabot
+    if: github.actor != 'dependabot[bot]' # to avoid running it on Dependabot PRs
     runs-on: ubuntu-latest

     steps: